 - You can also use a whet stone or a motorized sharpener depending on the tool needing sharpening and the equipment that you have - I'm just keeping it simple with a small single-cut file.

-- With a clean cloth rub in a small amount of 3-IN-ONE Multi-Purpose Oil along the edges to seal and protect the tool from moisture and rust.
+- With a clean cloth rub in a small amount of multi-purpose oil along the edges to seal and protect the tool from moisture and rust.

-- For digging tools use a rag and 3-IN-ONE Multi-Purpose Oil to coat the entire metal working surface, like all the tines of a digging fork and the front and back of the scooping part of a shovel.
+- For digging tools use a rag and oil to coat the entire metal working surface, like all the tines of a digging fork and the front and back of the scooping part of a shovel.
 This will keep dirt and roots from sticking to your shovel as you work, actually making your job easier in the months ahead.
-That’s a win-win, right?
+That's a win-win, right?

 5. Store Well

 - Keep tools indoors, preferably hanging up when possible.

 - For small hand-held tools, you can keep them in a pot filled with sand mixed with oil to help clean and condition the metal between uses.

 Additional tips for pruners, the workhorse of the garden:

 Between winter clean up and harvesting, our pruners probably get the most work of any garden tools during the entire gardening season.
 For that reason, we often spend more money on quality pruners.

 To keep them going through the entire growing season, get in the habit of doing these two things regularly: